mboennig/Ada_Compiler/README.md

 ### Running the program
 1. Choose from the Ada files un the Test Programs folder.
-You can also use your own Ada program but remember that this compiler only handles a subset of the Ada language (see the features section)
+You can also use your own Ada program but remember that this compiler only handles a subset of the Ada language (see the features section).
+I would remecommend looking at the formatting of the example files first.
 2. Open the bash script that is included called *ada_bash* and change the the input to be the ada file that you would like to test
 3. If all the prerequisites are in place then the script should output a file called *simple.out*